alicemunsal/dohex/DoHex.md

 ### Component Communication

 Components can talk to each other in various ways.
-They can communicate to each other through their ports, or they can expose service interfaces (REST, gRPC, etc), or we can use event-driven architecture, etc. This is a big topic and I will talk about this in latter post
+They can communicate to each other through their ports, or they can expose service interfaces (REST, gRPC, etc), or we can use event-driven architecture, etc. This is a big topic, so I will write about it in a latter post.

 ## Data Oriented Programming